OUR TEAM — Louis E. Conrad II, CFA®, President

 MUTUAL FUND MANAGEMENT

-- Lou previously managed the Sentinel Emerging Growth mutual fund (now called Sentinel Small Company).
+- Lou previously managed the Sentinel Emerging Growth mutual fund (now called Touchstone Small Company).
 The fund’s performance won accolades under Lou’s stewardship and was cited as a “1994 Winner” in Money, a “Top Aggressive Growth Fund” in Financial Planning, and among the “Top 25 Growth Funds” in Investor’s Business Daily.

 - Lou also co-managed more than $300 million in institutional growth portfolios, analyzed stocks in the food and beverage, household product, and auto-related industries, and co-developed and co-managed a mid-cap fund for Shawmut National (now part of Bank of America).

 - For Fidelity Management & Research Company (Fidelity Investments), Lou served as the Director of Fund Analysis and Research.
 Lou managed a group of analysts and performed analysis on many of Fidelity’s largest mutual funds.
 He also wrote white papers to support new product launches.